To view a calendar of current and future 40-hour trainings, click here.

-- Give volunteers, staff, and advocates affiliated with your organization information and tools to understand the role of crisis line advocates
+- Gives attendees information and tools to understand the role of sexual violence advocates.

-- Support crisis line volunteers and advocates in encouraging victim’s self-advocacy and personal decision making throughout the disclosure and reporting processes
+- Supports attendees in encouraging victim’s self-advocacy and personal decision making throughout the response processes.

-- Situate each participant within their role as a volunteer, staff member, or allied agency of your organization and their responsibility to the agency, its clients, and to victims
+- Situates each participant within their role as an advocate and reinforces their responsibility to the agency, its clients, and to victims.

-- Enable UCASA to certify volunteers, staff, and community allies as sexual assault counselors (allowing for confidential communications) on a state-wide level.
+- Certifies volunteers, staff, and community allies as sexual assault advocates - allowing for privileged confidential communications with clients.

-As a professional training and development organization, UCASA combines instructional expertise with curriculum development skills, adult learning theory, human factors knowledge, an understanding of group facilitation dynamics, and an extensive history of advocacy and direct service experience.
+As a professional training and development organization, we combine instructional expertise with curriculum development skills and an extensive history of advocacy and direct service experience.

-The 40 Hour Rape Crisis Advocacy Training course is designed to meet the training needs of individuals who might respond to a victim of sexual violence.
+The Sexual Assault Counselor Training course is designed to meet the training needs of individuals who might respond to a victim of sexual violence.
 The course is meant to meet the needs of a variety of volunteers, staff, and allied professionals who consider themselves advocates—whether as law enforcement officers, prosecutors, volunteers, advocates, medical personnel, caseworkers, or educators.
 However, this course is not designed to provide the intricacies of the investigation, prosecution, evidence collection, or case management.
 This course is particularly helpful to individuals who provide many different types of services to victims of sexual violence seeking skill-based knowledge and tools for improved response and intervention.

 A side benefit of the course is its multidisciplinary appeal to professionals not working directly with sexual violence issues who also want a better understanding of sexual assault intervention concepts and policies.
 This course is designed and available to all public service, advocacy, and education organizations, along with information about why the course is helpful to them.